Oscar Wilde's tomb: Kissing the tomb

 The act of kissing the tomb has inspired a varied response from Oscar Wilde's supporters.
 Wilde's grandson Merlin Holland, who is partially responsible for the tomb's upkeep, has said on the subject that "Unthinking vulgar people have defaced the tomb forever."
 The producer Marc Overton, who views Wilde as a personal hero, has been quoted saying he found the lipstick kisses disgusting.
 On the other side of this discussion, the architectural historian Lisa Marie has called this an act of devotion and a "fitting monument to a great decadent and aesthete."
 Two years after the barrier was erected, Stephen Fry mentioned the practice of kissing Oscar Wilde's tomb in a speech on Wilde given at the Jaipur Literature Festival:

-"Here's this man who believed when he died that his name would be toxic for generations to come.
-For hundreds of years his work wouldn't be read.
-He would stand for nothing but perversion.
-Utter disgust of a society that couldn't bear people like him.....His tomb in Père Lachaise Cemetery, in Paris.
-It had to be restored because the polished stone of its surface had corroded through kissing.
-Thousand and thousands. ....
-Wouldn't it be allowed once to just wake him up for five minutes just to tell him that, then he can go back to sleep again?"

 Sketches

 A number of Epstein's sketches for the work have survived, some in private collections and some in galleries, including a profile of the side view in the Garman Ryan Collection at The New Art Gallery Walsall.